Simple Steps to Winterize Your Landscape - 2 Ways

 Summer is the time to take preventative measures for your landscaping.
 This is the best time to paint and seal all wood, including sheds, decks, and other features.
 If there are any cracks in the asphalt, they should be filled accordingly, to prevent further damage throughout the wintertime.

 All pavers, stone and concrete should be sealed appropriately, to protect from the inevitable freeze and thaw cycle, and any de-icing measures that you take.

 If your landscape features an irrigation system, it’s extremely important to have a professional perform a blowout.
-This will remove any leftover water in the system, preventing a deep freeze which could potentially harm or destroy the system entirely.
+This will remove any leftover water in the system, preventing a deep freeze that could potentially harm or destroy the system entirely.

 Lastly, it’s time for your lawn and greenery.
 A winter fertilizer should be used on your lawn to help it prepare appropriately for the cold and snow.
 All leaves need to be raked and disposed of, while the grass should be cut much shorter than usual.
 These steps can help prevent decay within your lawn.